Saving and Loading Shapes

 To copy only part of an object's shape to the clipboard:

-3. Select the points on the portion of the shape you want to save.
+- Select the points on the portion of the shape you want to copy.
 The points must be connected.

-To load a shape while creating a new object:
+To use a saved or copied shape while creating a new object:

 In the picture below, the stone edging was added around the mulch using the above steps.